Scientific Excellence | 20 Institutes, 5 Disciplines

 - 2 IQST fellows received Zeiss Research Award 2016

-At the IQST, the synergy between materials research and quantum technology is being significantly strengthened at a variety of levels.
+At the Center for IQST, the synergy between materials research and quantum technology is being significantly strengthened at a variety of levels.
 Each partner brings in its specific competences and research focus areas.

 One strong focus of the research activities at Ulm University is in developing new concepts for quantum sensing and quantum metrology.
 In particular the efforts are concentrated on developing quantum sensors of biological processes with resolving powers at the protein length scales.
 The research is stimulated and supported by the new Center for Quantum Bio-Science (ZQB) being built on the campus that should help to transfer quantum physics to biomedical research.